 Sean Brock.
 For many culinarians and food historians, that name is not only synonymous with Charleston's vibrant food scene, but with the widespread revival of Southern cooking traditions.
 The Virginia-raised visionary is a product of his upbringing in the rural farming culture - an environment that instilled in him a respect for the heirloom foods that once nourished the Old South.
-As Brock restores these crops to a place of honor on the menus of the New South, his trio of South Carolina-born restaurants - McCrady's, HUSK and Minero - are readily making this chef a legend in his own time.
+His passion for restoring these crops to a place of honor on the menus of the New South have made this chef a legend in his own time.

 For Brock, the deeper a dish is rooted in Southern traditions, the better.
 While foods that reflect the heritage of the region are a focal point, old-school cooking methods evoke his passion as well.
 The wood-fired cooking of foods - everything from heirloom peas to vegetables to meat and fish - is a preferred technique, as well as pickling, canning and preserving things fresh from the earth.